-Line 15 - Write the total amount of
+Line 22 - Write the total amount of

-- all previous overpayments, refunds, and credit carryforward from your original Illinois Income Tax return or previously filed Form IL-1040-X. Do not include interest that you have received. - your original voluntary contributions to state funds.
+- all previous overpayments, refunds, and credit carryforward from your original Illinois Income Tax return, previously filed Form IL-1040-X, or for any other reason.
+Do not include interest that you have received. - your original voluntary contributions to state funds.
 You may not change the amount of your voluntary contributions to state funds made on your original Illinois Income Tax return.

-Line 16 - Follow the instructions on the form.
+Line 23 - Follow the instructions on the form.